Jlandii/Dog-Fight/README.md

 A basic game about a starship fighting in space. (made using Turtle)

 Credit to TokyoEdtech (https://www.youtube.com/watch?v=Ak1IDnP5IrI&list=PLlEgNdBJEO-muprNCDYiKLZ-Kc3-p8thS) for the base code

+also ben I know your going to read this, your the GOAT